jorgefranconunes/tea/00README-developers-eclipse.txt

 them in order to ease the setup of Tea development for those who prefer this popular IDE environment.

-If you whish participate in making an official Tea release archive, (after contacting the release team), please read the instructions in the 00README-developers.txt file.
+If you wish participate in making an official Tea release archive, (after contacting the release team), please read the instructions in the 00README-developers.txt file.